Nancy-geek/OOPS/README.md

 _**Advantages:**_ (gfg)

 - Encapsulation also leads to abstraction
-- Encapsulation is the combination of Data hiding and Abstraction
+- Encapsulation is the combination of Data security and Abstraction

 ## Abstraction
 Data abstraction is a way of hiding the implementation details and showing only the functionality to the users.